- Home

 Environmental Considerations

-However, professionals are constantly working to ensure the amount of chlorine in potable water is safe and meets EPA and SDWA standards.
+Professionals are constantly working to ensure the amount of chlorine in potable water is safe and meets the standards for the EPA Safe Drinking Water Act (SDWA).
 Automatic Flushing units come with built-in sensors to ensure that the residual chlorine content in the water system is correct while dechlorinating water released into the environment.

 If you're familiar with flushing hydrants for your municipality, you probably know about the importance of Dechlor Tablets.
 These chemistries quickly interact with the water coming through the hydrant to remove chlorine and help make it safe for the environment.